 Supported OS Distributions

 F5 Distributed Cloud App Infrastructure Protection (AIP) currently supports the Vulnerability Assessment feature on the following Linux distributions:

 For more information, see System Requirements.

 Vulnerability Assessment Overview

 For each vulnerability, the severity score is based only on the Common Vulnerability Scoring System v2 (CVSS v2) used by the NVD.
 The severity can be high (H), medium (M), or low (L) as determined by the NVD.

-At the end of the assessment, AIP displays a list of vulnerable packages, associated CVEs, and impacted servers.
-As a security management best practice, AIP recommends that you review and analyze the assessment results, using the suggested documentation provided by the supported OS security notices and NVD articles.
-AIP will not manage or remediate package vulnerabilities on your behalf.
+At the end of the assessment, Distributed Cloud AIP displays a list of vulnerable packages, associated CVEs, and impacted servers.
+As a security management best practice, Distributed Cloud AIP recommends that you review and analyze the assessment results, using the suggested documentation provided by the supported OS security notices and NVD articles.
+Distributed Cloud AIP will not manage or remediate package vulnerabilities on your behalf.